Tali Fahima: Activism

 On 23 April 2007, Fahima participated in an alternative torch-lighting ceremony for Israeli Independence Day, where she lit a torch in honor of Zubeidi.

-In June 2008, Zubaidi, confined to Jenin as a condition of his amnesty agreement, requested permission to travel to Ramallah for an eye operation.
-Fahima denounced him as a "whore of the Shin Bet security service."
+In June 2008, Zubeidi, confined to Jenin as a condition of his amnesty agreement, requested permission to travel to Ramallah for an eye operation.
+Fahima denounced him as a "whore of the Shin Bet security service".

 Fahima lives in the Arab village Ar'ara in northern Israel, and works as a Hebrew teacher.
 In June 2010, she converted to Islam at a mosque in Umm al-Fahm.